PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/offboarding.md

 1. [ ] Slack
    1. [ ] People Ops disable team member in [Slack](https://gitlab.slack.com/admin).
    1. [x] _not relevant_ New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
-   1. [x] _not relevant_ Hiring manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
+   1. [x] _not relevant_ Manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
 1. [ ] People Ops Information
    1. [ ] People Ops: Remove former team member from TriNet / Savvy and depending on the former team member's location, inform co-employer payrolls.
 For UK employees instruct payroll to send the individuals P45 to their home address.
    2. [ ] People Ops: For UK employees, remove them from the medical insurance effective from termination date (email Vistra)